A. Obtaining assistance from the ASE (Aide sociale à l’enfance)

 Requesting assistance from the ASE does not prevent you from applying for asylum.

 The procedure is the same as for an adult but you need to be represented by an ad-hoc guardian (AAH) to submit your request.
 The ad-hoc guardian (AAH) is an adult assigned by the judiciary system to represent you and assist you in your administrative procedures regarding asylum.
 The prefecture is in charge of contacting the public prosecutor is that they can provide you with an AAH.
 The AAH does not necessarily have extensive knowledge of how the asylum procedure works, therefore, you need to ask for assistance from one of the specialist associations.

 You may be placed into the fast-track procedure (factsheet 2) if:

 - you come from a “safe country of origin”;

 - your request for reconsideration is deemed ineligible;

 - if you are considered as a threat to the public order, public security, or the safety of the state.

-As a minor, you cannot be placed in housing in an asylum seekers’ reception center (Cada), nor receive the asylum-seeker’s allowance (ADA) (factsheet 2) .
-Only the ASE can house unaccompanied minors.
+As a minor, you cannot be placed in an asylum seekers’ reception center (Cada), nor receive the asylum-seeker’s allowance (ADA) (factsheet 2).
+Only the ASE can provide accommodation for unaccompanied minors.